solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 Once you have deployed your application and database, the next phase is to manage the new cloud-based data workload resources.
 Management operations include both control plane and data plane activities.
-Control plane activities are those related to the Azure resources versus data plane which is **inside** the Azure resource (in this case MySQL).
+Control plane activities are related to Azure resources, versus data plane, which is **inside** the Azure resource (in this case MySQL).

-Azure Database for MySQL provides for the ability to monitor both of these types of operational activities using Azure-based tools such as [Azure Monitor][21], [Log Analytics] and [Azure Sentinel].
+Azure Database for MySQL provides for the ability to monitor both of these types of operational activities using Azure-based tools such as [Azure Monitor][21], [Log Analytics], and [Azure Sentinel].
 In addition to the Azure-based tools, security information and event management (SIEM) systems can be configured to consume these logs as well.

 Whichever tool is used to monitor the new cloud-based workloads, alerts will need to be created to warn Azure and database administrators of any suspicious activity.
-If a particular alert event has a well-defined remediation path, alerts can fire automated [Azure run books] to address the event.
+If a particular alert event has a well-defined remediation path, alerts can fire automated [Azure runbooks] to address the event.

 ## Azure Monitor